Mahir-Agarwal/GroupPay-Backend/README.md

 ## 📂 Project Structure

-The project follows a **Domain-Driven Design (DDD)** architecture.
+The project follows a **modular monolith (MM)** architecture.
 Each feature (User, Group, Expense) is a self-contained module with its own API, Service, and Repository layers.

 ```bash
 com.grouppay